-Eastman SnoPALS is a regional snowmobile club formed in 1996 by the amalgamation of several smaller, local clubs from Pinawa, Agassiz (Seddon’s Corner) and Lac du Bonnet.
-This is where the acronym PALS originates from.
-Other clubs have joined us since then.
-The SnoPALS is presently comprised of members from Pinawa, Lac du Bonnet, Seddon’s Corner, Seven Sister Falls, Whitemouth and Elma.
+Eastman SnoPALS is a regional snowmobile club formed in 1996 by the amalgamation of three smaller, local clubs from Pinawa, Agassiz (Seddon’s Corner) and Lac du Bonnet.
+This is how the acronym PALS originates.
+The SnoPALS is presently comprised of members from Lac du Bonnet, Seven Sister Falls, Pinawa, Whitemouth and Elma.
+Many member are also from outside the immediate area with many coming from Winnipeg.

 The clubs objectives, as stated in the by-laws are: